 5. Postpartum hair loss

 This was maybe the biggest shock for me.
 I knew it would happen but I didn’t expect to be nearly hairless!
-After the 3rd month the postpartum hair loss began and it was nightmare for me.
+After the 3rd month the postpartum hair loss began and it was a nightmare for me.
 I thought I’d run out of hair.
 Hopefully stopped after the seventh month.
-This is absolutely normal and you can not stop this process.
+This is normal and you can not stop this process.
 All you could do is to minimize the effects and help promote healthy hair growth with some natural remedies, which can see here in this article.

 6. You will miss some things

 Many women also experience postpartum depression or feelings of sadness, anxiety and exhaustion.
 You can consult your doctor if you think it is something like that (most common symptoms are restlessness, sleeplessness or sleeping too much, overeating, trouble focusing, guilt, no interest in the baby).
 Many changes happen to the body after birth and all this is normal.
 Take it easy whenever possible, get as much rest as possible and take care of yourself too!
 If you need help ask for it!
-Find the things that makes you happy!
-Find the way to get some “me” time, because everyone need that!!!
+Find things that make you happy!
+Find the way to get some “me” time, because everyone needs that!!!

 I hope this article has been helpful to you!
 I would love it if you leave a comment or share it!
 Thank you!